 Students in the MAAL program can get an even bigger advantage by choosing the new Experiential Leadership Completion Program.
 The program offers an intensive five-day, on-campus learning experience and a one-month personal application of leadership skills.

 “I believe that students who take advantage of this program will greatly accelerate their ability to lead others and, of course, enhance their career opportunities by doing so,” Dyer said.

-Potential salaries vary, but students in administrative leadership programs have the opportunity to make a great living doing something they really enjoy using the practical skills and tools they learn while completing their degrees.
+Potential salaries vary, but students in organizational leadership programs have the opportunity to make a great living doing something they really enjoy using the practical skills and tools they learn while completing their degrees.
 Of course, the industry where you choose to build a career has a lot to do with the salary you’ll make.

 “For example, oil and gas companies pay much more than nonprofits.
 Military careers offer great benefits, tangible and intangible, but their salaries can’t compete with the private sector,” Dyer said.
 “Nevertheless, I’m confident that learning to lead and learning to grow others into leaders, gaining knowledge about how to build high-performing teams, knowing how to create and change cultures, and enhancing your writing and communication skills will greatly improve one’s earning power.”

-So, whether you’re developing the skills you need to lead an organization as an undergraduate or honing the leadership skills you already have in a graduate program, an administrative leadership degree will arm you with the communication, conflict resolution and mediation skills necessary to excel and thrive wherever you land.
+So, whether you’re developing the skills you need to lead an organization as an undergraduate or honing the leadership skills you already have in a graduate program, an organizational leadership degree will arm you with the communication, conflict resolution and mediation skills necessary to excel and thrive wherever you land.

 “Unquestionably, students who can demonstrate the ability to lead and help others grow in their abilities to lead will have many wonderful opportunities,” Dyer said.